luizacostam/luizacostam/README.md

 ### Hi there!
 I'm Luiza

-- 🔭 I’m currently working at SEDUC (Secretaria de Educação)
 - 🌱 I’m studying at UFAL (Universidade Federal de Alagoas)
-- 🌱 I'm part of Edge Academy
+- 🌱 I'm part of Edge Academy, working with the AI team.
 - 🔭 I'm part of the production team at Katie's project from UFAL.